-The fair value of the interest rate swap at December 31, 2006, has been recorded as a liability of \$0.9 million that is included in other noncurrent liabilities, with an offsetting reduction in the carrying value of the long-term debt.
+The fair value of the interest rate swap at December 31, 2007, has been recorded as a liability of \$0.2 million that is included in other noncurrent liabilities, with an offsetting reduction in the carrying value of the long-term debt.

 As a result of entering into the interest rate swap, we have increased our exposure to interest rate fluctuations.
 Differences between the fixed rate amounts received and the variable rate amount paid are recognized in interest expense on an ongoing basis.
-This rate difference resulted in an increase in interest expense of \$0.3 million during 2006 and reductions in interest expenses of \$0.1 million during 2005 and \$0.3 million during 2004.
+This rate difference resulted in an increase in interest expense of \$0.4 million and \$0.3 million during the years 2007 and 2006, respectively, and a reduction in interest expense of \$0.1 million during 2005.